jadhav-anvesh/Self-Reflective-RAG-Model-for-Autonomous-Information-Retrieval-/README.md

 | `rerank_k`                     | `RAG_RERANK_K`               | `5`     | Final results returned after re-ranking |
 | `retrieval_k`                  | `RAG_RETRIEVAL_K`            | `4`     | Final results returned when re-ranking is off |

-**Why Reciprocal Rank Fusion (not score averaging):** BM25 scores and cosine similarity live on incomparable scales, so naively averaging or normalizing them is fragile.
-RRF instead fuses by *rank position* (`sum of 1 / (rrf_k + rank)` across retrievers), which is scale-agnostic and is what most production hybrid-search systems use.

-**Why the cross-encoder is optional and lazy-loaded:** cross-encoders score every `(query, candidate)` pair jointly, which is far more accurate than bi-encoder/BM25 similarity alone but too slow to run over a whole corpus.
-It's applied only as a final re-ranking pass over a small candidate pool (`rerank_candidate_k`), and the model weights are only loaded into memory the first time `config.use_reranking=True` actually triggers a call -- enabling it costs nothing until it's used.

 ## Metadata-aware retrieval